7 Field Company Royal Engineers War Diary 1918 - 1919

 28 March 1918: trenches until 4 am of the 28th when they received orders to fade away.
 They then marched to a position slightly to the north of Caix west of the Caix- Harbonnieres Road.
 This position was occupied from 7 am - 4 pm and the Company was then withdrawn, loosing 10 O.Rs in withdrawing, and were sent by C.R.E to Beaucourt.

 HQ Transport remained at Aubercourt until 2 pm the 28th and then marched to Beaucourt, having picked up the section transport before leaving.
-At Beaucourt an open order was received ordering all transport back behind the Boves - Morevil Line, and the transport marched for Morevil in company with the 447th Field Coy transport.
-At Morevil orders were received from C.R.E for transport to meet dismounted sections at Castel.
+At Beaucourt an open order was received ordering all transport back behind the Boves - Moreuil Line, and the transport marched for Moreuil in company with the 447th Field Coy transport.
+At Moreuil orders were received from C.R.E for transport to meet dismounted sections at Castel.

 29 March 1918: am.
 Company concentrated at Castel at 3 am 29/3/18.
 HQ transport was moved to Boves during the morning